Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 7. Submit an order and view the transaction hashes(approve and submitOrder) in the browser developer console.
 -----------------------------------------------

-**END Stage 10: Create the UI Component to Submit an Order**
+**END Stage 11: Create the Functionality to Submit an Order**

 ----

-Stage 11: Listen for Submitted Order Events
+Stage 12: Listen for Submitted Order Events
 =========================================

 `Video Tutorial <>`_